opentext/d2sv-sdk/README.md

 ### OpenText Developer

-[Click here](https://developer.opentext.com/) to go to the OpenText developer portal.
+[Click here](https://developer.opentext.com/ce/products/documentum/documentation/documentumsmartviewsdk/1) to go to the OpenText developer portal.

 ### Contributing

-Contributions are <b>not welcome</b> to this repository outside of the OpenText D2 Smartview team.
+**RESTRICTED.** Contributions are <b>not welcome</b> to this repository outside of the OpenText D2 Smartview team.

 ### Feedback